hailanyi/TED/README.md

 * The results are the 3D AP(R40) of Car on the *val* set of KITTI dataset.

+* These models are not suitable to directly report results on KITTI test set, please use slightly lower score threshold and train the models on all or 80% training data to achieve a desirable performance on KITTI test set.

 |                                             |Modality|GPU memory of training| Easy | Mod. | Hard  | download |
 |---------------------------------------------|----------:|----------:|:-------:|:-------:|:-------:|:---------:|
 | [TED-S](tools/cfgs/models/kitti/TED-S.yaml)|LiDAR only|~12 GB |93.25 |87.99| 86.28| [model-36M](https://drive.google.com/file/d/1hqoj-lV4Cr3m7U3EphdCSjHmhBlekRm8/view?usp=sharing) |